 BRAIN TUMOUR RESECTION

-As a Neurosurgeon with a super-specialist focus on brain tumour surgery, Dr Christos Profyris, in Johannesburg, South Africa, will work-up and resect your brain tumour according to the most current international standards.
+As a Neurosurgeon with a super-specialist focus on brain tumour surgery, Professor Christos Profyris, in Johannesburg, South Africa, will work-up and resect your brain tumour according to the most current international standards.

 WHEN IS BRAIN TUMOUR RESECTION SURGERY NECESSARY?